mnuessler/jira-markup-mode/README.md

   directly in the browser.
 Luckily here is a Firefox add-on to the
   rescue: [It's All Text!][atxt].
 It allows you to open the content of a browser text field in an external editor and after leaving the editor insert the updated text back into the original text field.
+Add the following to your `.emacs` file to automatically enable jira-markup-mode for files opened with "It's All Text" from within JIRA `(add-to-list 'auto-mode-alist '("/itsalltext/.*jira.*\\.txt$" . jira-markup-mode))` (requires that the hostname of your JIRA installation contains 'jira').

 [jira]: http://www.atlassian.com/software/jira/overview/